WillCage/Factorial-Digits/README.md

 $ docker build . -t factorial-digits
 ```

 Once the Docker image is built, the image can be run.
-The following command will run the image, where value should be replaced with the user desired numeric value to be calculated for.
+The following command will run the image, where value is the user desired numeric value to be calculated for.

 ```
-$  docker run --rm factorial-digits value
+$  docker run --rm factorial-digits $VALUE
 ```

 For example, running the following command will result in the output of 10539.